-Sometimes victims receive denial letters from FEMA stating there was insufficient or no damage yet homes were partially or completely destroyed, as in some Alabama cases last spring.
+Sometimes victims receive denial letters from FEMA stating there was insufficient or no damage yet homes were partially or completely destroyed, as in some Alabama cases back in 2011.
 FEMA officials encourage those who believe they were wrongly declared “ineligible” to file for an appeal through a local disaster recovery center.

 A study of 2011 Alabama claims revealed few disaster victims follow through after receiving a denial letter.
 It showed less than 1% of the 25,081 applicants initially declared ineligible for any reason had appealed, leaving the potential for millions of dollars in federal aid to go unclaimed.
 An applicant has 60 days from the date of the determination letter to appeal.

 Some DOs and DON’Ts for the rest of us:

 The images of disasters pull on people’s heartstrings causing those outside of the impacted area to want to do something to help.
 However, those good intentions can create nightmare scenarios for officials, volunteers and victims.

 - Donate money to a recognized voluntary agency since it is the single best way to help disaster survivors.
 Cash doesn’t need to be sorted, stored or distributed, and it allows the voluntary agency to use the donation towards the needs that most urgently need addressing.
 The funds can also help stimulate the local economy.